 23. 42% of employees consider rewards and incentives programs when looking for employment.

-24. A motivational program at the workplace can motivate two-thirds of the workforce to stay at their job.
+24. An incentive program at the workplace can motivate two-thirds of the workforce to stay at their job.

 25. 20% of employees prefer opportunities for career development to monetary rewards.

-Development and career advancement make employees self-dependent and they contribute more to the workplace, according to work and personal motivation statistics.
+Development and career advancement make employees self-dependent and they contribute more to the workplace, according to recent statistics.
 Additionally, employees appreciate when managers are interested in providing training and development and when they encourage them to progress within the company.

 Student Motivation Statistics